 The best thing that ever happened to taxis…or the worst, depending on your standpoint.

-Drivers going out their way to attract your high rating – yet feeling they want the protection of employee status.
+Drivers going out of their way to attract your high rating – yet feeling they want the protection of employee status.

 The security of knowing exactly where your taxi is – yet concerns about passenger safety when collected.

 Technological convenience meaning a cashless payment – yet that same technology hacked to cause a data breach affecting 57 million users.